ashdavies/talks/2025/06/beyond-the-ui/beyond-the-ui.md

 }
 ```

-^ What does it look like?

 ---

 [.code-highlight: 1]

+# What does this code remind us of?

 ```kotlin
 fun Counter($composer: Composer) {